 We believe that our ability to effectively execute and manage projects is crucial to our continued success.
 We understand that maintaining quality, minimising costs and ensuring timely completion of our projects depends largely on the skill and workmanship of our employees.
 As competition for qualified personnel increases among engineering and manufacturing companies in India, we seek to improve competitiveness by increasing our focus on training our staff.
 We offer our engineering and technical personnel a wide range of work experience and learning opportunities by providing them with continuous training in latest systems, techniques and knowledge upgradation.

-As on September 10, 2024, we have total 92 employees including labours, and attrition rate approximately is 3%-5% the last three years.
+As on January 31, 2025, we have total 114 employees including labours other than contract labours, and attrition rate approximately is 3%-5% the last three years.

 3. Continue to improve operating efficiencies through technology enhancements